Nursing and Healthcare Administration MSN

 Nursing Healthcare Administration Program Immersion Dates

-Loyola’s Nursing Healthcare Administration MSN program is offered as a mixed methodology which combines distance education with on-campus immersion sessions each semester incorporating course work, seminars, and presentations.
+Loyola’s Nursing Healthcare Administration MSN program is offered as a mixed methodology which combines distance education with on-campus immersion sessions each year incorporating course work, seminars, and presentations.
 Below are the scheduled days for the next few years.

 2019-2020 Academic Year